harvester/cloud-provider-harvester/doc/load-balancer-request-parameters.md

 ## Load Balancer Request Parameters
 The Harvester cloud controller manager can configure the load balancer request parameters by the annotations of services.

-### Load Balancer Type
+### IPAM
-The Harvester load balancer has two types.
-- Internal: The load balancer will get an IPv4 address that can only be accessed inside Harvester.
-- External: The load balancer will get an IPv4 address from the DHCP server.
-Whether the IPv4 address is in the LAN or WAN depends on the DHCP server configuration.

-We can configure the type by the annotation key `cloudprovider.harvesterhci.io/type`.
-Its value can be `internal` and `external`.
+We can configure the IPAM mode by the annotation key `loadbalancer.harvesterhci.io/ipam`.
+Its value can be `pool` and `DHCP`.
+Defaults to `pool`.
+- pool: Users should configure an IP address pool in the Harvester.
+The Harvester LoadBalancer will allocate an address from the IP address poll for the load balancer.
+- DHCP: It requires a DHCP server.
+The Harvester LoadBalancer will request an address for the service from the DHCP server.

 ### Health Check
 Harvester cloud controller manager supports TCP health check.
 We explain the meaning of the related annotations below.<br>